EmilianoG-byte/Qiskit-Adding/README.md

 # Finding elements in an array that add up to an integer

-This is the solution for the screening task #1 for the 5th cohort of the QC Mentorship program
+This is the solution for the screening task #1 for the 5th cohort of the QC Mentorship program.
+The solution is based on the Addition circuit by Thomas Draper and the Grover Search Algorithm.

+## Problem Statement:

+Design a quantum circuit that finds the subsets where the sum is equal to the value 16 in the following vector [5,7,8,9,1]

+## Solution:

+The two solutions are given after measuring the register qubits of the whole circuit.
+These are:
+- [01010] == [7,9] and
+- [01101] == [7,8,1]

 ## Setup